arthow4n/minimgur/README.md

 # Minimgur

-A minimal Imgur anonymous uploader client written in React Native.
+A minimal Imgur anonymous uploader client for Android, written in React Native.

-This project currently only supports Android.
+## THIS IS NO LONGER MAINTAINED

-## TODOS
+Consider using other apps like QuickIB (formerly Quickimgur) which should do similar things, I haven't tried though.

-- [ ] Update react-native
+I myself don't really use Imgur anymore so it's unlikely I'll come back and fix the app.
+It's a known issue that this doesn't run on Pixel 7, and will no longer show up in Google Play Store after a while due me not maintaining and updating the app anymore.